bjezek/bj/README.md

 # MachineslearningisAwesome!
 I have confidence this machine module well now help predict healthy and unheathly loans for your company and save you cost of defaulting loans.

+# Recall & Precesion original Vs Oversampled
+The Precesion on the original module was better at 100% on healthy loans  compared to 99% on the oversampled, but I wanted to test the unhealthy loans and make sure that was more closer accurate.
+Oversampled showed 99% compared to 84% from the original module.